Geoff Chappell, Software Analyst

 The ExInterlockedAddLargeStatistic function has long been documented but was not documented immediately.
 The first documentation known to this study is from the DDK for Windows 2000.
 The function has, however, always had a C-language declaration or macro definition in NTDDK.H and/or WDM.H, at least as far back as the DDK for Windows NT 3.51.

 Note that the safety for multi-processing is partial.
-The 64-bit statistic is updated in halves not as a whole.
+The 64-bit statistic is updated in halves, not as a whole.
 Overlapping calls to the function from different processors can interfere with each other when either (or both) causes an overflow of the lower half.
-How the function is safe for multi-processing is that it does not lose anything of what’s to be added.
+The very particular sense in which the function is safe for multi-processing is that even if this interference does occur the function does not lose anything of what’s to be added.
 All increments are certain to accumulate correctly in the large statistic eventually.
 If, however, the statistic is read while additions might be attempted, then a concurrent addition need not yet be complete.
 This is true even if using the cmpxchg8b instruction to be sure that all 64 bits of what’s read truly were in memory at one time.
 What’s read of any statistic that is updated by this function is not reliable, except if it is known separately that updating is paused.
-Successive reads can even show the statistic as having gone backwards.
+Even for a statistic that is only ever incremented by 1, successive reads can show the statistic as having gone backwards.

 The point to the function is presumably in its name.
 The statistic in the name will be a counter of some sort.
 The aim is to add to the counter in the fewest instructions possible without risk that concurrent additions get lost.
 That an addition might not yet be fully accumulated in the statistic when next read is less important than knowing it will be eventually.
 This will have been an easy compromise before processors were sure to have the cmpxchg8b instruction, for the reading and writing back of a 64-bit integer without interruption could not be done without external synchronisation, the acquisition and release of which would typically disturb execution far more than is tolerable for maintaining a counter.